 Eighty percent of all corporate learning today takes place through on-the-job interactions with peers, experts and managers.
-For millennial workers, who now make up most of the workforce, social learning helps develop those important soft skills now in demand by their employers.
+For millennial workers, who now make up most of the workforce in North America, social learning helps develop those important soft skills now in demand by their employers.

 Graph courtesy of Workboard